 We had a lot of genuine questions for Bert because we are keen to have a safe room installed in our own home in the future.
-Bert was more than happy to oblige us in answering all of our questions.
+He was more than happy to answer all of our questions.
 He is very down-to-earth and seems like he would be great to do business with.

-Their safe room was impressive for several reasons:
+The Safe Space safe room is impressive for several reasons:

-- The unit was stout due to its 12 gauge steel, double-wall construction.
+- The unit is stout due to its 12 gauge steel, double-wall construction.

-- Door with 5-point locking system utilizing dead bolts
+- It has a super strong door with 5-point locking system utilizing deadbolts.

 The entire unit is built on your site in one day (in most cases).
 You must have a concrete slab available for it to be built upon.
-They begin by anchoring the bottom portion of the safe room to the concrete floor and go from there.
+They begin by anchoring the bottom portion of the safe room to the concrete floor, then they go from there.

 If you want to have it blend in with the rest of your decor, they are more than happy to drywall the exterior for you.
 Otherwise, you will have an attractive looking metal storage closet, as far as any house guests are concerned.